 10. Believing that you won’t get caught

-You see, people with real credentials have real experience and a real portfolio.
+It’s simple.
+People with real credentials have real experience and a real portfolio.
 They don’t have to hide behind vague descriptions and false advertising.
-The truth will always come out and when it does, it will damage a career that never was and probably never will be.
+The truth will always come out, and when it does, it will damage a career that never was and probably never will be.